 #5 – General Behavior Changes

-Being able to identify early signs of pain can lead to a much more comfortable outcome for both you and your dog.
+Being able to identify early signs of pain can lead to a much more comfortable outcome for you both.
 With early veterinary care, you can often start treatment before the condition worsens, regardless of cause.
-If old age is the culprit, you’ll be more aware and educated on keeping your loved one comfortable and happy through his latter years.
+If old age is the culprit, you’ll be ready to keep your dog comfortable and happy in his latter years.
 By keeping our pets happy, we keep ourselves happy too.
 And there’s nothing more important than sharing a peaceful, lighthearted life with our best friends.